 Here are a few ideas:

-You won't likely have room for a full-sized tree (like the one pictured below) in your display area.
+You might not have room in your display area for a full-sized tree like the one pictured below (and you might not want to drag around a full-sized Christmas tree to shows).
 However, a smaller artificial tree can have a similar effect.

-This tree is always a big focal point at my favorite Christmas craft fair.
-It holds handmade ornaments made be many of the artisans who participate in the show.
+The tree pictured below is always a big focal point at one of my favorite Christmas craft fairs.
+It holds handmade ornaments made by many of the artisans who participate in the show.

 Notice the baskets full of handmade gifts below the tree.
 They do add to the overall feel of the display.
 However, because they are on the floor and near something more attention grabbing (the tree and its ornaments) they are not readily noticeable to shoppers.